SherlockPsy/VirLIfe/Plan.md

   - no Docker-specific weirdness

 0.5 Confirm builder LLM contract:
+- Read MASTER_SPEC.md
+- Read Architecture.md
 - Read BUILDER_CONTRACT.md
+- Read Plan.md
 - Acknowledge all MUST/MUST NOT rules
 - Confirm backend-only mode

 ======================================================================
 # PHASE 1 — DOMAIN MODEL & PERSISTENCE LAYER
 ======================================================================

 **Goal:** Define and persist all structures required for the world to exist in deterministic form.

+Postgres IS the authoritative state store.
+Redis and Qdrant MUST NOT be introduced before Phase 9.
+They are optimisation layers only.

 ### Tasks: